psevestre/openid-fapi/Financial_API_WD_002.md

 #### 5.2.3 Public Client

-A public client shall support the provisions specified in clause 5.2.3 of Financial API - Part 1: Read Only API Security Profile.
+A public client shall support the provisions specified in clause 5.2.3 of Financial API - Part 1: Read-Only API Security Profile.

 In addition, the public client for Write operations